Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 Welcome to the PyTorch Lightning community!
 We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

+Check out our blog on how you can [start contributing](https://devblog.pytorchlightning.ai/quick-contribution-guide-86d977171b3a).

 ## Main Core Value: One less thing to remember

 Simplify the API as much as possible from the user perspective.